Smile-Formations/React/chapters/2-basics/08-custom-hooks.md

 Inside a hook you cannot render `JSX` but you can call other hooks.

-This is a powerfull features to externalize and share business logic.
+This is a powerful features to externalize and share business logic.

 ---

-### Exercice
+### Exercise

 1. Inside src create a hooks directory
 2. Inside hooks create a useTracks file